-In my leisure time reading lately, I’ve noticed that several concepts just seem to keep coming up over and over again.
-And they’re not just garden variety topics, either.
-One, for example, social contagion theory, is a growing area of study in social science that I read about in Psychology Today ("Is Depression Contagious?"), on Deepak Chopra’s blog and in a couple of other places, all over the course of a couple of weeks.
+In my leisure-time reading lately, I’ve noticed that several concepts just seem to keep coming up over and over again.
+And they’re not just garden-variety topics, either.
+Social contagion theory, for example, is a growing area of study in social science that I read about in Psychology Today ("Is Depression Contagious?"), on Deepak Chopra’s blog, and in a couple of other places, all over the course of a couple of weeks.

 The most in-depth article I read on the topic was a 10-screen New York Times article detailing the results of a new re-analysis of some of the data from the six-decade-long Framingham Heart Study, which resulted in the eureka-style epiphany that "good behaviors — like quitting smoking or staying slender or being happy — pass from friend to friend almost as if they were contagious viruses."

 Similarly, bad health behaviors were found to run in groups, too.
 If you smoke, the people around you are more likely to smoke.
 If you become obese or drink too much, the people around you were found by the study’s authors to be about 50 percent more likely to do the same.